grantgasser/moonhub/README.md

 ### Manual labelling
 Sample dataset and labelled ~500 examples via `label_api()`.

 **Limitation:** Roughly ~39% of records from the original dataset did not have profile pictures.
-Our sample _only_ includes profiles with pictures and the sample may be slightly biased.
+Our sample _only_ includes profiles with pictures and thus the sample may be slightly biased.
 For example, there may be a correlation between examples that _don't have profile pictures_ and predicting Woman / Not Woman.

 ### Modeling
 Model 1: Use structured features